 28. Danta – Egg Tart

 The hometown of Egg tart is Guangdong, and its recipe is based on English custard tart.
-These English variants appeared from medieval times, and people provided this beautiful treat in the coronation of Henry IV.
+These English variants appeared from medieval times, and people provided this beautiful treat at the coronation of Henry IV.

 The first time Egg tart appeared in Hong Kong was in the 1940s, thanks to the Guangzhou people.
 However, the only upper class had enough money to taste this tasty Hong Kong sweet at this time.
 The Hong Kong version has a smaller size and is served in 2-3 tarts.